 Most importantly, the new Porsche Boxster Spyder is all set and ready to unholster the big guns; all 500 of them.
 That’s actually the amount of horsepower the engine it’ll share with the aforementioned Porsche 911 GT3 RS has.
 Knowing how Porsche intentionally chokes its 718 Boxsters and Caymans in favor of the 911, a somewhat watered-down output is a highly likely possibility.
 In other words, don’t be surprised if a highly advanced 4.0L naturally aspirated flat-six mill ends up developing almost 100 ponies fewer in the Boxster than it does in the 911.
 Regardless, the 2019 Boxster Spyder will still be the most powerful of all 718s, and its price tag is likely to reflect that.

-Speaking of performance, the 2019 Porsche Mission E will be available with either 402 hp, 536 hp, or 670 hp.
+Speaking of performance, the Mission E – or Taycan as it’s recently been revealed the searing-hot electric vehicle will be called – will be available with either 402 hp, 536 hp, or 670 hp.
 It should also offer between 200 and 300 miles of range depending on how heavy the driver’s foot is.
 The biggest advantage of – soon to be – the most advanced Porsche to date, is its express charging time.
-The Germans are already implementing superchargers of their own which will use no fewer than 800 volts.
+The Germans are already implementing superchargers of their own which will use no fewer than 800 volts or 350 kilowatts.
 This, in turn, should reduce charging time to around 20 minutes or so.
 Take that Tesla!
 The question is, how much time will Porsche need to build this infrastructure?
 Probably years, but at least things are heading in the right direction.

 What’s Not In the New 2019 Porsche Lineup